 Future work will focus on achieving acceptable lifetimes for high volume manufacturing of Canatu CNT EUV pellicles in scanners.
 Read Imec press release to learn more about demonstrating carbon nanotube based EUV pellicle utilization on EUV scanner.

-Are there any other applications that could benefit from the free-standing EUV membranes in the future?
+Are there any other applications that could benefit from free-standing EUV membrane in the future?